Full question:

 Answer:

-(2) is unable to adopt the child;
+- is unable to adopt the child,

-the petition for adoption may be amended or a second petition may be filed in the same action to substitute another individual who intends to adopt the child as the petitioner for adoption.
-The amended petition or second petition under this subsection relates back to the date of the original petition.”
+they may amend the petition or file a second petition to substitute another individual as the petitioner.
+The new petition will relate back to the date of the original petition.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.